 - PPS Counseling Credential

 Michael Solander is a graduate of Jesuit High School, class of 1992.
 This is his 13th year back at Jesuit and is enjoying teaching in the classroom and on the pool deck.
 Michael teaches freshman Global Studies and junior United States History.
 Along with his teaching, Michael is also the head coach of Jesuit Swimming.
 Over the past 13 years, the Marauders have won 5 CIF section titles in the pool and will be gunning for their 21st overall section championships this season.

 Mr. Strawn graduated from Jesuit in 2004.
 He attended the University of San Diego, studying English, Philosophy, and Theology & Religious Studies, and began his teaching career three months after graduating in 2008.
 He earned his M.A. from CSU, Sacramento, in English Literature, and is currently working towards his B.S. in Computer Science from Oregon State University.
 He is teaching Algebra 1, AP Computer Science Principles, and AP Computer Science A.

 La Roddric Theodule is the Assistant Principal/Dean of Students at Jesuit High School.
 He graduated from Bellarmine College Preparatory in San Jose, CA before attending Florida Agricultural and Mechanical University in Tallahassee, Florida.
-After undergrad, La Roddric began his teaching career in Catholic high schools and has remained a Catholic school math and physical education teacher, football and track & field coach, and mentor/moderator for the last 16 years.
-During his time as a Catholic school teacher, he earned Master’s degrees from both Concordia Univer
+After undergrad, La Roddric began his teaching career in Catholic high schools and has remained a Catholic school math and physical education teacher, football and track & field coach, and mentor/moderator since 2002.
+During his time as a Catholic school teacher, he earned Master’s degrees from both Concordia University, Irvine and

 He considers it an honor to be working alongside some of his former teachers and former students.